Sociology (BS)

 Spring

-Sociology elective from Social Inequalities, Behavioral, and Structural Studies 3
+Sociology elective from Social Inequalities, Behavioral, and Structural Studies (SOC 350 must have an applicable topic) 3

 Sociology of Human Sexuality